Why

 Since 1992, a majority of lottery profits have been directed

-into the state general fund, where they are used to pay
+into the state General Fund, where they are used to pay

-Some of the programs that receive money from the general
+for programs that benefit all Iowans.
+Some of the programs that receive money from the General

-fund include education, natural resources, health and family
+Fund include education, natural resources, health and family

 services and public safety.
 The Governor and Iowa Legislature

-allocate money from the general fund based on where they
+allocate money from the General Fund based on where they

 believe those funds are needed most.